Domestic Violence

 On receipt of the application, the body responsible for paying the family benefits must forward it to the President of the Departmental Council with your agreement.

-If a request for assistance has not been sent on your behalf to your organization that is liable for family benefits by the police or the public prosecutor's office, you must make the request yourself.
+If the request for assistance has not been transmitted on your behalf by the police or the prosecution services, you can make the request yourself.

 The body responsible for examining the application must take a decision to grant the aid or to reject the application within 3 working days from receipt of the request.